In unprecedented move, Malaysia names former High Court judge as new anti-graft chief

 "The government is confident that with his broad experience and high integrity, he will be able to strengthen efforts to enhance governance, increase the public's confidence and intensify the agenda of eradicating corruption for national interest," Malay Mail quoted Shamsul Azri as saying.

+"He comes from the judiciary and is not involved in any major business interests or political parties.
+I believe he is suitable to lead the MACC and continue strengthening its capabilities," he told local media after an event.

+Born on Mar 10, 1957, in Malacca, Halim joined the Judicial and Legal Service in 1982, serving for 22 years.
+He was appointed a Judicial Commissioner in 2005 and elevated to a High Court judge in 2007.
+He retired in March 2023.

-The announcement of the anti-graft chief appointment comes right before a planned rally to demand the removal of the incumbent.
+The appointment of a new anti-graft chief comes ahead of a planned rally to demand the removal of the incumbent.

-The "Tangkap Azam Baki" rally is scheduled to be held in Kuala Lumpur at 3pm today, with participants expected to gather and march from the shopping mall Sogo to Dataran Merdeka.
+The "Tangkap Azam Baki" rally was held in Kuala Lumpur at 3pm on Saturday, drawing about 500 participants amid a heavy police presence, Free Malaysia Today reported.

 Rally organisers have three demands: a Royal Commission of Inquiry (RCI) to probe allegations of a corporate mafia within enforcement agencies; the arrest of 63-year-old Azam Baki and MACC reform; and protections over free speech for those speaking out against corruption and misconduct.